nodesource/nsolid/doc/api/intl.md

 ### Disable all internationalization features (`none`)

-If this option is chosen, ICU is disabled and most internationalization features mentioned above will be **unavailable** in the resulting `node` binary.
+If this option is chosen, ICU is disabled and most internationalization features mentioned above will be **unavailable** in the resulting `nsolid` binary.

 ### Build with a pre-installed ICU (`system-icu`)

-Node.js can link against an ICU build already installed on the system.
+N|Solid can link against an ICU build already installed on the system.
 In fact, most Linux distributions already come with ICU installed, and this option would make it possible to reuse the same set of data used by other components in the OS.